• Skip to content

 (9) Butter Chicken vs. Chicken Tikka Masala.
 Butter chicken is similar to chicken tikka masala, and some restaurants use those terms interchangeably.
 Also known as murgh makhani, butter chicken originated in India whereas chicken tikka masala is more of a British invention.
 Both recipes use garam masala, but butter chicken tends to be milder.
 I recommend butter chicken for those who prefer a less spiced, more buttery and subtle curry, and chicken tikka masala for those who prefer boldly flavored sauces.
 I’ve cooked the latter a number of different ways, with recipes for stovetop, pressure cooker, and slow cooker.

-close up view of asian lettuce wrap
+close up view of keto butter chicken curry

-Filed Under: Asian Takeout, Mains: Poultry, Per Serving: 5-10g Net Carbs Tagged With: cayenne, chicken breasts, cilantro, coriander, cumin, featured, garam masala, garlic, ginger, gluten free, heavy cream, more10ingredients, more60min, onion, stovetop, tomato sauce, yogurt
+Filed Under: Asian Takeout, Low Carb, Mains: Poultry, Per Serving: 5-10g Net Carbs Tagged With: cayenne, chicken breasts, cilantro, coriander, cumin, featured, garam masala, garlic, ginger, gluten free, heavy cream, more10ingredients, more60min, onion, stovetop, tomato sauce, yogurt

 About Julia